tomrijndorp/vscode-finditfaster/README.md

   ln -s ~/.vscode/extensions/<PLUGIN_NAME.VERSION>/find_files.sh /usr/local/bin/fif
   ```
   Or copy them, remix, and make your own, of course.
 These scripts were heavily inspired by
   documentation on `fzf`, `rg`, and `bat` in the first place!
+Note: these scripts are currently
+  really only 50% written with the idea in mind, so you have to know some bash scripting in order
+  to get this to work.
+And really, when you strip out all the VS Code logic, there's not that much
+  left.

 ### 💩 _I don't like `fzf` / `rg` / `bat`.
 Can I just use `find`, `grep`, and `cat` or something else?_
 ➥ This is not impossible for me to do, but realistically, there's little value to it.
 The experience
-  will never be quite as good, and won't be as performant either. `rg` especially is a beast that
+  will never be quite as good, and won't be as performant either.
-  outperforms `grep` and even tools like `ag`.
+  `rg` especially is a beast that outperforms `grep` and even tools like `ag`.
 Give them a try.
-Alternatively, create a Github issue
-  if it doesn't already exist, and I might do something if it's straightforward and enough people
-  give it a thumbs up.
+  Plus, not supporting additional tools means more time to make this extension better and fewer
+  opportunities for creating bugs.
+You can file a Github issue and see if there's support for it,
+  but unless people _really_ want this it's unlikely I'll support it.

 ### 🧘 _Can you give focus back to my editor / my problems panel / other?_
 ➥ I don't the VS Code API enables me to do this.
 Shoot me a message if you think I'm mistaken and